 Human capital is the value of the people who work for us.
-In order to secure our human capital input and deliver on our value proposition to clients, we invest heavily in recruitment, retention and ongoing training and development.
+In order to secure our human capital input and deliver on our value proposition to clients, we invest intensively in recruitment, retention and ongoing training and development, and employee wellness and advancement.